-We think of electricity as moving at near the speed of light, which is how we can communicate around the world on the phone or via the internet, almost instantly.
-But it turns out; electrons actually flow, or drift as physicists say, pretty slowly.
+We think of electricity as moving at near the speed of light, which is how we can communicate around the world on the phone or via the internet almost instantly.
+But electrons actually flow, or drift as physicists say, pretty slowly.
 So how is this possible?

 Well, it turns out, what actually moves is the electromagnetic wave, which is the propagation of the charge moving.
 Consider a hypothetical tube full of marbles:

 If you add a marble in one end, a marble will fall out of the other end almost immediately, even though each marble only moved a small amount: